 “For 35 years, survivors and their children who are forced to flee their homes have been able to find safety in FVPSA-funded shelters,” said Cindy Southworth, NNEDV Executive Vice President and Interim CEO.
 “While FVPSA funding supports survivors seeking immediate safety, it also sustains organizations working to eradicate domestic violence once and for all.”

-Through our annual census of domestic violence services, we learned that in just one day in 2018, FVPSA-funded domestic violence programs served 74,823 victims of domestic violence.
-However, on the same day, 9,183 requests for services went unmet due to lack of funding and resources.
-Resources are often limited in some rural communities, culturally-specific communities, and tribes, due to their more limited access to FVPSA funds.
+Through our annual census of domestic violence services, NNEDV learned that in just one day in 2018, FVPSA-funded domestic violence programs served 74,823 victims of domestic violence.
+However, on the same day, 9,183 requests for services went unmet due to a lack of funding and resources.
+Resources are often limited in some rural communities, culturally specific communities, and tribes, due to their more limited access to FVPSA funds.

-Senators Casey (D-PA) and Murkowski (R-AK) have introduced a bill to reauthorize and improve FVPSA.
+Senators Bob Casey (D-PA) and Lisa Murkowski (R-AK) have introduced a bill to reauthorize and improve FVPSA.
 The bill provides key enhancements as follows:

-- The bill provides greater investment in lifesaving core victim services and shelters.
+• Greater investment in lifesaving core victim services and shelters

-- The bill strengthens the capacity of Indian tribes to exercise their sovereign authority and serve survivors.
+• Stronger capacity of Indian tribes to exercise their sovereign authority and serve survivors